 - coll The Collection to add. - name (str) The name to attach the collection as.
-Defaults to the collection's own internal name.
+Defaults to the collection's own internal name. - default Whether this sub-collection('s default task-or-collection) should be the default invocation of the parent collection.

-add\task (task, name=None, aliases=None, default=None) Add Task task to this collection.
+add task (task, name=None, aliases=None, default=None)

+Add Task task to this collection.

-- task The Task object to add to this collection. - name Optional string name to bind to (overrides the task's own self-defined name attribute and/or any Python identifier (i.e. .func\name.) - aliases Optional iterable of additional names to bind the task as, on top of the primary name.
+- task The Task object to add to this collection. - name Optional string name to bind to (overrides the task's own self-defined name attribute and/or any Python identifier (i.e. .func_name.) - aliases Optional iterable of additional names to bind the task as, on top of the primary name.
 These will be used in addition to any aliases the task itself declares internally. - default Whether this task should be the collection default.

-configuration(taskpath=None)
+configuration (taskpath=None)